Ivan Moody: Personal life

-In 2012, Moody revealed that his alcoholism nearly got him fired from Five Finger Death Punch.
-Moody said he would perform drunk and not remember any of it the next day.
-Moody says that he "felt like a junkie and from that extreme, it takes a lot of effort to go back."
 Moody references his alcoholism and its battles in the video "I Apologize", where Moody is walking through a graveyard filled with musicians that have died struggling with addiction.
 In November 2016, Moody cut a concert short in Worcester, claiming that his mother was dying that night.
 Concertgoers reported that he appeared drunk, and was assisted off the stage.
 His younger sister told a reporter that their mother was "alive and well".
 In June 2017, Moody left a Five Finger Death Punch tour for rehab.
 He claims that CBD products helped him overcome his alcoholism.
+He broke his foot in 2018, but performed shows regardless with the aid of an assistive cane.
+Moody has maintained sobriety from alcohol since March 2018.